Targeted AdvertisingAd targeting gains customers for advertisers and at the same time gains revenue for publishers.

 Advantages for Advertisers

-d performance reports in DoubleClick show a correlation between ad targeting and improved click-through rates.
+Ad performance reports in Ad Manager show a correlation between ad targeting and improved click-through rates.

 It’s also simply logical.